DSOlab/widera_2023_access/PartB.md

 * Establish a strong project management scheme
 * Establish the appropriate communication and reporting channels to the European Commission
 * Ensure successful achievement of the project objectives on time and within budget
-* Establish an efficient electronic service for communications, and document exchanging
+* Establish an efficient electronic service for communication and document exchanging between the consortium partners
-* Realise synergies amongst the project members and effective exploitation of the project' s results
-* Conduct continuous quality assurance activities for the operation of the project and the production of its scientific and technical results within its lifespan
+* Conduct continuous quality assurance activities for the implementation of the project and its results, within its lifespan
 * Ensure continuous monitoring of the project’s progress and timely initiation of corrective actions (if needed)
-* Coordinate the organisation and execution of the various project meetings, and/or participation of the project in various external or self-organised events
+* Coordinate the planning and organisation of the various project meetings, and/or participation of the project in various external or self-organised events
 * Perform risk analysis and ethical and legal framework analysis to ensure successful and continuous compliance with ethical and legal standards concerning the project objectives

+**Task 1.1 Quality assurance, risk management and project monitoring** Quality procedures include: control actions planned; time schedules; scientific and technical requirement specifications and quality objectives; agreed definitions of procedures for acceptance and quality control; appropriate tools for planning, monitoring and progress reporting; identify risk items and minimise these; legal and ethical aspects within the project.

+**Deliverable D1.1**: Technical Quality Assurance Plan

+**Task 1.2 Day-to-Day management, financial control and resource monitoring** Project management plan for the administration, financial control and resource monitoring, communication with the EU and the consortium, preparation of all project management documentation, including the required financial reports, consortium internal communication strategy.

+**Deliverable D1.2**: Periodic Technical Coordination & Project Management Report Versions I, II, III

+**Task 1.3 Project Reporting to EU**
+Semi-annual reporting of achievements and status for each phase.
+The project reports are used to report the progress of work carried out from the beginning of the project or the previous project report, while making deviations and major risks and counter measures explicit.

+**Deliverable D1.3**: Interim & Final Reports

 ## 3.2 Capacity of participants and consortium as a whole